-The STAY (Successful Transition to Adulthood for Youth) Program offers services to youth ages 14 through 21, who are currently or were previously in foster care for at least 30 consecutive days after age 14 but are still working with a county or tribal social worker.
+The STAY (Successful Transition to Adulthood for Youth) Program offers services to youth ages 14 up to age 23, who are currently or were previously in foster care for at least 30 consecutive days after age 14 but are still working with a county or tribal social worker.
 The program helps these youth prepare for a successful transition to adulthood.